sbaransi/react-115/readme.md

    /login POST {userName:"bla", password:"blabla"}
    if the login succeeded navigate to home page.

 # 25-6-2025

-1. use /cars GET request to recieve cars to the Cars routing page
+1. use /cars GET request to recieve cars to the Cars routing page on page loading